jlehtine/verbal-web/README.md

   to the chat completion API.

 - `VW_PAGE_CONTENT` (optional)
-  If this variable exitsts, the page content sent to the backend is overridden and replaced by this value.
+  If this variable exitsts, the page content sent from the frontend is overridden and replaced by this value.
 Used if backend needs to override the content included in the query before it is sent to the chat completion API.

+- `VW_CHAT_MODEL` (optional)
+  If this variable exists, the language model specified in the configuration object (see above) is overridden and replaced by this value.
+Used to enforce a specific language model.

 - `VW_MODERATION_CACHE_EXPIRE_SECONDS` (optional)
   Sets the moderation result cache expiration time in seconds.